anand-adroid/DatasheetCRD/ANALYSIS_RISK_PREDICTION_TASKS.md

 Furthermore, Chi-square (p < 0.001) statistical test confirms an association between LOS and ethnicity, reinforcing the influence of these demographic factors on ICU outcomes for heart failure patients.

-This analysis underscores the importance of considering ethnic demographics in predictive modeling.
+This analysis underscores the importance of considering the feature association, data quality in predictive modeling.